redbeardymcgee/podbox/README.md

 ### Install DNS server for `podman`

+> [!TODO]
-> [!TODO] Not sure how to resolve these correctly yet
+> Not sure how to resolve these correctly yet but the journal logs it
+> so it's running for something

 ```bash
 dnf install aardvark-dns